chubetho/Bachelor_Thesis/chapters/background.typ

 The final key concept is that teams in a micro frontend architecture are organized around business domains, with each team taking full responsibility for the development of their respective micro frontend.
 This organizational structure minimizes the need for inter-team coordination and enhances the speed of decision-making processes without waiting for input or approval from other teams.

-It is important to note that microservices and micro frontend architectures may not be suitable for all types of backend and frontend applications due to the additional complexity they introduce at both technical and organizational levels.
+// However, it is important to note that microservices and micro frontend architectures may not be suitable for all types of backend and frontend applications due to the additional complexity they introduce at both technical and organizational levels.
 However, these approaches are particularly beneficial in scenarios where multiple teams must collaborate on the same application or when there is a need to gradually replace an existing legacy system.

 == Domain-Driven Design <section_ddd>

 Domain-Driven Design (DDD) focuses on the division of a large system into smaller, more manageable services.
 Introduced by Eric Evans in 2003, @ddd provides a structured approach to software development that closely aligns with business goals @eric_DomainDrivenDesignTackling_2003.
 Although @ddd introduces a wide range of concepts, this summary will concentrate on a few key elements: domain, subdomain, bounded context, and context mapping.
 These concepts are illustrated through the example of an online shopping application, as shown in @figure_ddd.
 The application is structured around four main domains, each containing its subdomains and two bounded contexts.

 #figure(
-  image("/assets/ddd.png"),
+  image("/assets/ddd.png", width: 90%),
   caption: [Domain-Driven Design structure of an online shopping application.]
 ) <figure_ddd>